The Cascadian bioregion has long been home to the advancement of the celestial arts in the United States.

 Dr. Jenn Zahrt

 Dr. Jenn Zahrt is an author, publisher, and teacher of cultural astronomy and astrology.
-In 2017 she was appointed as an Honorary Research Fellow at the Sophia Centre for the Study of Cosmology in Culture at the University of Wales Trinity Saint David.
-She researches the many forms of astrology emergent across human cultures past and present, with a special focus on early twentieth century German culture.
-With the establishment of CAELi, Dr. Zahrt endeavors to provide a supportive learning space for every member and introduce many more people of all ages to the Celestial Arts.
+From 2017-2022, she was an Honorary Research Fellow at the Sophia Centre for the Study of Cosmology in Culture at the University of Wales Trinity Saint David.
+She is an Emerita Trustee of Kepler College and now serves on the Board of Directors for the International Society for Astrological Research (ISAR).
+Through CAELi, Dr. Zahrt endeavors to provide a supportive learning space for every member and introduce people of all ages to the Celestial Arts, broadly defined.

 Jeff M. Salazar